-The Cambridge Cancer Centre is one of two CRUK Centres to achieve designation as a Major Centre.
-The Centre is a vital research hub for the Cancer Research UK centre network, drawing together expertise, encouraging collaborative research, and bridging the gap between innovative laboratory work and patient benefit.
+The Cambridge Cancer Centre is one of three CRUK Centres to achieve designation as a Major Centre.
+The Centre is a vital research hub for the Cancer Research UK Centres network, drawing together expertise, encouraging collaborative research, and bridging the gap between innovative laboratory work and patient benefit.
 The combination of scientific excellence across a range of disciplines within the University, the high concentration of world-class biomedical laboratories, and the high quality of clinical practice at Addenbrooke’s Hospital ensures Cambridge is leading innovative cancer research.

 Our Research Programmes